isinhasagar/DataStructure-I/README.md

 Sorting and Searching:
 ----------------------------------------------------------------------------------------
 1. Merge Intervals
-2. Find First and Last Position of Element in Sorted Array
+2. Find the First and Last Position of the Element in the Sorted Array
 3. Search in Rotated Sorted Array
-4. Find Peak Element
+4. Find the Peak Element
 5. Kth Largest Element in an Array
 6. Median of Two Sorted Arrays
 7. Search a 2D Matrix